 Become a Mohel / Mohelet

 This weekly class is held online, using live video conferencing.
 The course is taught by distinguished faculty consisting of rabbis and mohalim, and leads to certification by the Brit Milah Board of Reform Judaism.
-The next course will meet on successive Thursdays for 12 weekly 2-hour sessions, 5 pm PT/8 pm ET, exact start date in February to be determined.
+The next course will meet on successive Thursdays for 12 weekly 2-hour sessions, 5 pm PT/8 pm ET.
 Tuition is $1,800.

 If you are interested in applying to take part in an upcoming course, please review the application requirements and process, then request an application by emailing email@example.com .
 Request an application today!

 Jewish medical professionals with infant circumcision proficiency who have a desire to serve as a mohel/et are encouraged to apply to the program.

 Eligibility of all applicants is verified prior to signing up for a course, so we encourage applications to be submitted as soon as possible upon deciding to apply to the program.

 Submitting the Application

 When submitting the completed Application form, be sure to include the following required supporting elements: